CharafeddineMechalikh/PureEdgeSim/README.md

 *   Task success rate and reason of failure (the rate of tasks failed due to the lack of resources, due to mobility, due to latency, or due to the death of edge devices when they run out of battery).
 *   and many others.

-6. The vizualisation of the simulation environement (which helps to debug and understand the course of the simualtion, refer to the figure below).
+6. The visualization of the simulation environement (which helps to debug and understand the course of the simualtion, refer to the figure below).

 7. Extensibility: Users can implement their scenarios and integrate their models without modeifying PureEdgeSim codebase.